jeanbaptistejacq/Cinema-Correlation-Analysis/README.md

 ![Why-is-Popcorn-a-Movie-Food](https://github.com/jeanbaptistejacq/Cinema-Correlation-Analysis/assets/80902643/237bb8eb-553b-46ce-862f-bf1e4e455fa8)
 </br>
 </br>
-We conduct exploratory Data analysis and Data cleaning of a movie dataset.
-The primary goal is to analyze the dataset and uncover correlations between various attributes, with a focus on exploring the relationships between budget, gross revenue, movie production companies, and viewer votes.
+We conduct exploratory data analysis and data cleaning of a movie dataset.
+The primary goal is to analyze the dataset and uncover correlations between various attributes, with a focus on exploring the relationships between Budget, Gross revenue, Movie Production Companies, and Viewer Votes.

 ## Content